 You see?
 Repentance and faith are not works, but simply the natural response to being exposed to the truth.
 Only a blind, indoctrinated fool would see the truth — the way it really is — and reject it in favor of his/her incorrect belief.

 Everything in the New Covenant is by Faith

 Our covenant (contract, agreement) with God is a covenant of faith and so everything in our covenant is by faith.
 Do you want eternal salvation?
 It’s by faith.
 Healing?
 It’s by faith.
 Intimacy with God?
 Faith.
 Answers to prayer?
 Faith.
 Power to overcome?
 Faith.
 Grace to fulfill God’s will?
 Faith.

-In light of this I find it perplexing when I come across Christians who are “anti-faith” because it’s a total oxymoron.
+In light of this I find it perplexing when I come across Christians who are “anti-faith” because it’s a total oxymoron, sorta like naming a fellowship “Faith Baptist Church.”
+(That’s a joke).
 They defend their position on the grounds that there have been some extremists in the faith movement, but every movement in the body of Christ inspired by the Holy Spirit has its lunatic fringe.
 You don’t throw the baby out with the bathwater!

 Faith and Perseverance (Patience)

 One thing about faith needs to be stressed: Faith must be combined with perseverance — that is, patient endurance — or what you’re hoping for will not come to pass.
 This is why the Bible says:

 We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.